Harrison-Mitchell/Faster-Lectures/README.md

 # Faster Lectures
 Using a conglomerate of cutting edge technology, trim down the length of time university lectures take to digest.
+Reach improvments of anywhere between 10-15x

 ### Abstract
 Takes a video lecture file, removes coughs, sneezes, silences, "umm"'s etc...
 Applies some machine learning to grab only the vital moments in the lecture and returns a lecture with all pertinent information retained, only difference being that it's up to 10x faster to consume.